Ayikkara

 Ayikkara is one of the 55 divisions of Kannur Municipal Corporation in Kannur district of Kerala state, India.
 Kannur fort, and the Mappila Bay is near Ayikkara.
-Sahil Saleem, a notable women's rights activist lives in here.
+Sahil Saleem, a notable women's rights activist lives here.

 Local name

 The locals call Ayikkara as 'Kannur city' because once it was a downtown area during the Arakkal rule.
 The city area is called 'Kannur town'.

 Arakkal palace

 The remains of the Arakkalkettu, which is the palace of the Arakkal family, is also located in Ayikkara.
 The Government of Kerala has renovated a part of the Arakkalkettu into a museum.
 This Arakkal museum is a tourist attraction located in Ayikkara.